PCrnjak/Read_the_docs_test/docs/About_faze4.rst

 * How to test and troubleshoot
 * Sources
 * Where to buy parts
+* How is arm desing and desing decisions
+* Printing tips
+* Electronics guide and PCB
+* Building instructions for the arm
+* All code and programs used
+* How to test and troubleshoot
+* Sources
+* Where to buy parts

 This project is completely Open source and free to all and I would like to keep it that way, so any help in terms of donations or advice is really appreciated.Thank you!